 New appearance for Power BI Windows App

-This is a preview feature, which Microsoft has released in the June 2021 update.
+This is a preview feature, which Microsoft released in the June 2021 update.
 In this, you will get to see the preview of the new appearance of the Power BI Windows App.
-It is highly impressive where the home page has been given an overhaul.
+It is highly impressive that the home page has been given an overhaul.
 You will find a centralized hub where all the Power BI content is located.
 You can access all the content quickly in a single place which makes working easy.

 For enabling the new look and appearance of the Windows app, use the current version of the app from the store and open it.
 Right at the top of the screen, you will be able to see the “New Look.”
 If you want to experience the new look immediately, just toggle it on.
 There is no need to restart the app.